chenhua1008/AmountToWords/README.md

 Also include instructions for how to run/use your application, including any limitations or assumptions.
 You may wrap the code in a web app or command line tool - whatever you prefer.

-### Limitations
+### Assumption
-We must discuss with our clients and clarify the detail of the requirements before development.
+I assume some limitations of this problem.
+(We always must discuss with our clients and clarify the detail of the requirements before development.)
-But to simplify the problem, I assume some limitations of this problem.(It is not good. ^_^)

 * min amout: 0
 * max amout: 2147483647.99 (integer part is the maximum of Int, and decimal part is the maximum of 2 digits)
 * up to 2 decimal
 * can support like '123', '123.4', '123.45', even '0123.45'
-* can not support non-numeric, include comma symbol, like '123,45'
+* can not support non-numeric input, e.g 'one dollor','$3','123,45'

 ### Solution structure
 Solution 'AmountToWords'